Individual weekends: 18 hours/module

-This Yoga Studies program is perfect for exploring the traditions and profound practices of yoga in a comprehensive way.
+This Yoga Studies program is perfect for exploring the mysteries and practices of yoga in a comprehensive way.
 There is no pressure to teach yoga or any instruction on how to teach, only the pleasure and challenge of learning more about yoga.

-If this program awakens your desire to teach yoga, you are invited to follow up the 100-hour Yoga Studies series with the 100-hour teaching program to earn a 200 hour teaching certificate.
+If this program awakens your desire to teach yoga, you are invited to follow up the 100-hour Yoga Studies series with the 100-hour Teaching Skills program to earn a 200 hour teaching certificate.

 Yoga Studies Curriculum

-Each Module will also include philosophy, discussion, alignment-based asana theory and practice, pranayama and meditation.
+Each weekend module will also include philosophy, discussion, alignment-based asana theory and practice, pranayama and meditation.
 There will be take home inquiries and assignments with each module.
 Completion of these assignments is required if you are enrolling in the teaching skills program and seeking initial certification as a yoga teacher.

-Bhagavad Gita: Explore one of yoga’s most beloved texts, the Bhagavad Gita.
-This is an epic tale of a young warrior prince in the face of a big dilemma.
-This story forms the underpinning of many yoga philosophies and journeys through the ‘big questions’ of life of which concepts such as karma, dharma, devotion and service are explored.
+Bhagavad Gita: Explore one of yoga’s most beloved texts, the Bhagavad Gita – an epic tale of a young warrior prince who faces a big dilemma.
+The Gits delves into the philosophies of yoga and the ‘big questions’ of life of with discussions about karma, dharma, devotion and service.
+Click here to register!

 Anatomy & Physiology for Yoga: This module is all about the body.
 You will learn about body structures such as fascia, the skeleton, key joints and muscles.
 Learn about the anatomy behind yoga asanas and tools to find optimal alignment in your body.
-Understand how to work with common injuries and other health concerns.
-Because of the amount of material to cover, the weekend will follow a lecture format with some experiential components.
+We will also explore how to work with some common injuries and other health concerns.
+Click here to register!

-Subtle Anatomy: The Yogis have mapped out the human body in its subtle form – that which we cannot see.
+Subtle Anatomy: Ancient Yogis mapped out the human body in its subtle form – that which we cannot see.
 This weekend we explore the subtle energies at work in our bodies including the koshas (sheaths), chakras (energetic centres), kundalini and pranas.
 You will also be introduced to Ayurveda, the ‘sister science of yoga’.
+Click here to register!

 2015 Program Dates: